Almaty Safety Guide

 Women Travelers

-• Avoid walking alone late at night in poorly lit areas or peripheral districts
+• Avoid walking alone in poorly lit areas after midnight

 LGBTQ+ Travelers

-• Transgender travelers may face particular challenges; ensure documentation matches presentation to avoid complications
+• Transgender travelers should ensure passport gender markers match presentation to avoid border complications

 Travel Insurance